 You'll pay some taxes yourself and some for your business.
 And if you have employees, you'll collect and pass on some taxes on their behalf.

-Everyone who earns money in New Zealand has to pay income tax, including businesses, contractors and the self-employed.
+Everyone who earns money in New Zealand must pay income tax, including businesses, contractors and the self-employed.
 Taxable income can come from a variety of sources, including wages, salary, profit, interest payments and dividends.
+If you’re: